Convenient. No time or cost for commuting to an office.

 Materials.
 Provide yourself with paper and pens for notes, have water or tea on hand, a box of tissues, and use headphones.

 Distractions.
-Aim to minimize foreseeable interruptions: pets, children, deliveries, alarms, notifications and so on.
+Minimize foreseeable interruptions: snacking, eating, pets, children, deliveries, alarms, notifications and so on.

 Be in View.
 Put yourself in view of the video display - neither too far from the camera nor too up close.